Presenting Mr & Mrs – Confetti and Congratulations

 Setting Up for Congratulations Shots

-The couple often naturally greet people in a line as they exit the venue.
+The couple often naturally greet people in line as they exit the venue.
 I’m always on the lookout for different photo opportunities.

 Chapter 7: Posed Photographs – To please the In-laws? – Next>>>>